The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Discussion

 The upper center panel in \autoref{fig:kinemaps} clearly shows that the galaxy has a distinct, ordered velocity gradient.
 As this pointing (P1) has the most homogeneous magnification and least complex distortion pattern (see \autoref{fig:kinemask}) and thus the lensed image within this mask likely is quite similar in shape to the source gaalxy, this translates quite smoothly into a gradient in the direction from the lower right to the upper left corner of the de-lensed P1 footprint shown in cyan in \autoref{fig:artist}, the kinematic structure of a rotating disk.
 The picture is more complex in P2+3 (lower panels of \autoref{fig:kinemaps}), but this is expected: The shearing direction in the lower part (P3) is at a high angle to that of P1, and in the upper parts, the lensing geometry is complex and not well solved.
 As discussed in Sect. \ref{sec:kineresults}, we have found a shearing velocity of about 109 km s\(^{-1}\), and a flux-weighted velocity dispersion \(\sigma_{0}=82 \text{ km s}^{-1}\).

 If we adopt the median inclination angle reached above, value, this gives a correction factor to \(v_{\text{shear}}\) of \(\sin^{-1} 60\deg \approx 1.19\), yielding a corrected value of \(v_{\text{shear}}/\sigma_{0} \approx 1.60\).
-In \citep{schreiber2020,bik2022}, a value of \(v_{\text{shear}}/\sigma_{0} \gtrsim 1.83\) is adopted as the demarkation above which they consider a galaxy to be rotation dominated.
+In \cite{schreiber2020,bik2022}, a value of \(v_{\text{shear}}/\sigma_{0} \gtrsim 1.83\) is adopted as the demarkation above which they consider a galaxy to be rotation dominated.
 This value is, for the Sunburst Arc galaxy, reached at angles of \(\lesssim 45\deg\) (see \autoref{sec:results}).
 In a random distribution, one finds about 30\% of galaxies in this inclination angle range, meaning that the galaxy, assuming no knowledge of its orientation, has about a 70\% probability of being dispersion rather than rotation dominated, and for the majority of the remaining 30\% not very strongly rotation dominated.
+Additionally, the measured rotation speeds are already comparatively large; for the low inclination angles required for the galaxy to be solidly rotation dominated, the intrisinc \(v_{\text{rot}}\) would be so high as to require an unusually high mass in order to maintain its structural integrity; further lowering the probability for a rotation dominated scenario.

 This paints a picture of a galaxy which is rotating, but also undergoing significant turbulence.
-From the FWHM maps in \autoref{fig:kinemaps}, the velocity disperson does not spatially correlate with strong star formation activity, suggesting that this strong dispersion may be due to tidal disruptions by the Northern companion seen in \autoref{fig:artist}.
+From the FWHM maps in \autoref{fig:kinemaps}, the velocity disperson does not spatially correlate with strong star formation activity (apart from localized and directional outflows near the LCE, cf. section 4.2 and 4.4), suggesting that this strong dispersion, rather than stemming from star formation feedback, may be due to outside influences such as tidal disruptions by the Northern companion seen in \autoref{fig:artist}.